 The allied health workforce is made up of health professionals who are not part of the medical, dental or nursing professions.
-There are approximately 47 professions that are classed as Allied Health professions in New Zealand.
+There are at least 43 professions that are classed as Allied Health professions in New Zealand.

 Allied health professionals are autonomous practitioners who work in a variety of health care settings and often work in multidisciplinary teams.

 The allied health workforce is regulated in two ways, national regulation under the Health Practitioners Competence Assurance Act 2003 (HPCA Act) or Social Workers Registration Act 2003, or are self-regulated by a professional body.

 Allied health professionals regulated under the HPCA Act are: